• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

-• yori – より : a case particle used to provide a target of comparison.
-In the example, this is used after “watashi” to provide the target of the comparison with “kare”.
+• yori – より : a case particle working as a comparison marker.
+In the example, this is used after watashi to provide the target of the comparison with imouto.
+Word orders in Japanese and English are different, but the role of this case particle is similar to that of than in English.

 Summary

-• jouzu – 上手 (じょうず) : a noun, but often used as an adjective to mean ‘skillful’ or ‘good (at)’.
-These two kanji characters literally mean ‘the top of a hand’.
-This word originally came from its heteronym, “kamite”.
+• jouzu – 上手 (じょうず) : a noun, but normally used as an adjective to mean ‘good (at something)’ or ‘skillful’ in Japanese.
+These two kanji characters literally mean ‘the top of a hand’ in Japanese.
+This word originally came from its heteronym, kamite.

-• kamite – 上手 (かみて) : a noun meaning ‘stage left’ in Japanese.
+• kamite – 上手 (かみて) : a noun used to mean a ‘stage left’ in Japanese.
 Actors on the stage left tended to play better than those who were on the stage right.
-So, this word started to be used as an adjective to mean ‘skillful’ or ‘good (at)’.
+So, people in the past started to use this word as an adjective to mean ‘good (at something)’ or ‘skillful’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.